protap1100/Meal-buddy-client/README.md

 ### User Spending Insights
 In addition to viewing payment history, users can also see insights into their spending habits on the platform.
 Track how much you spend monthly or weekly, and adjust your budget accordingly.
 Our insights feature provides a detailed breakdown of your expenditures.

-### Live Link
-Check out our live website to explore all these features in action:

 ## Technologies Used

 This project is built using the following technologies: